 The Graduation with Distinction Program (GwD) is intended for students who demonstrate academic excellence through the successful completion of a significant research project during their undergraduate career.
 This is especially important for students planning to pursue a graduate degree, but is highly recommended for any student with a strong interest in research.

 Who is eligible to enroll in GwD?

-Open only to students graduating with a major in psychology.
-Students pursuing a minor degree in psychology as well as those pursuing IDM or Program II will be considered as part of GwD outside of the major.
+Open only to students graduating with a major in psychology or IDM related to psychology.
+Students pursuing a minor degree in psychology as well as those pursuing Program II will be considered as part of GwD outside of the major.

 Students must have an overall GPA of at least 3.0 and a Psychology GPA of at least 3.5 by fall of senior year (GPA points are not rounded; psychology GPA does not include grades for Independent Study or GwD Course).
 Psychology majors may register for the Graduation with Distinction program without meeting these GPA requirements but will not receive Distinction if these GPA requirements are not met at the time of graduation.